horrorho/InflatableDonkey/README.md

+**Update**, 24 July 2016.

+I've ported over the [LiquidDonkey](https://github.com/horrorho/LiquidDonkey) selection/ filtering code.
+I haven't had a chance to fully test all of the parameters.

+Concurrent downloads have been enabled, but the thread count is set to one until I've had a chance to test it.
+You can change the THREADS [Property](https://github.com/horrorho/InflatableDonkey/blob/master/src/main/java/com/github/horrorho/inflatabledonkey/args/Property.java) if you want to play with it.
+Concurrency can be a nightmare, but from day one I've written the code with concurrency in mind.
+I'm sure some of you have noticed the heavy functional style and immutability.
+So hopefully any bugs will be relatively minor.

+The error output probably needs attention.
+I know what the various errors mean but for more normal people it's probably an issue.
+However, at it's heart it's still a development tool that's aided me in unravelling the recovery process.
+With full trace [logging](https://github.com/horrorho/InflatableDonkey/blob/master/src/main/resources/logback.xml) enabled, it doesn't just download files, it shows you how it's downloading those files.

 **Update**, 20 July 2016.

 I've pushed the new XTS code.
 I'm not really convinced I have the AES-CBC/ AES-XTS switching fully worked out so please set the mode manually if you have corrupted files (--mode XTS or --mode CBC).
 The FileAssembler logger output tells you which mode is being used, so try the opposite.